DallasMorningNews/flythrough/README.md

 ## Intro

-This is library is to be used in the building of fly arounds using video exported from Google Earth.
-In this library, you'll find the html, css and jquary you'll need to build functioning fly arounds.
+This plugin is to be used in the building of fly arounds using video exported from Google Earth.
+In this plugin, you'll find the sample html setup, css and javascript you'll need to build functioning fly arounds.
 While most of the code is written for you, you will need to be familiar with [JSON (Javascript Object Notation)](http://www.w3schools.com/json/), and a little bit of HTML.

 #### Other things you'll need